Check here for updates on the progress of the water system upgrade project.

 June 18th, 2025

-9:00 am – A company is on the way out this morning to inspect and repair the water tower.
+9:00 am update – There is a company on the way to inspect and hopefully repair the water tower.
 We will share more information as it becomes available.

 There is a tank of water at Village Hall to fill buckets if needed, and we’ll post when bottled water is available.